nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The [Getting Started](#getting-started) section provides step-by-step instructions to download and get started with MyLib.
 * The [Key Definitions](#key-definitions) section provides a concise explanation of the various key terms used in this User Guide.
 It will explain what a bookmark is in the context of MyLib.
 * The [Graphical User Interface](#graphical-user-interface) section provides a quick rundown of the different components of MyLib's user interface.
-* The [Features](#features) section provides detailed explanations of all the various features in MyLib to help you bookmark your content.
+* The [Commands](#commands) section provides detailed explanations of all the various features in MyLib to help you bookmark your content.

 If you are a new user, we recommend going through the sections in the order provided above.
-If you are an experienced user and are just looking for a quick reference, we recommend either going through the [Features](#features) section or the [Command Summary](#command-summary) table.
-The [Features](#features) section will provide a detailed explanation of each feature.
+If you are an experienced user and are just looking for a quick reference, we recommend either going through the [Commands](#commands) section or the [Command Summary](#command-summary) table.
+The [Commands](#commands) section will provide a detailed explanation of each command.
 If you're only looking for a brief overview of the commands, we recommend the [Command Summary](#command-summary) table.

 The user guide will contain certain visuals to aid in conveying information more effectively.
 These include: